ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

 ### Data Visualization

 - Attrition per department
-There are three department in organisation whose data is been analysed
+There are three department in the organisation whose data is been analysed
-- Research and development (R&D)
+- Research and Development (R&D)
 - Human Resourses (HR)
 - Sales

-  The visual below explicitely shows the breakdown of the employee turnover in the organistation in relation to department amongst other parameters.
+  The visual below explicitly shows the breakdown of the employees turnover in the organistation in relation to department amongst other parameters.

-  1. R & D has a total of 133 employee involved with 56.12%
+  1. R & D has a total of 133 employees equivalent to  56.12% contribution
   2. HR has 5,06% which is equal to 12 employees
-  3. Sales department has 92 employees involved with  38.82%
-    among the three Reseach and development contributed 56.12% of attrition ie employee turnover.
+  3. Sales department has 92 employees involved amounting to  38.82% contribution. among the three departments, Reseach and development contributed 56.12% of attrition ie employees' turnover.

-  The above is the percentage from each department which is summed up to make a Total of the entire 16% total attrition rate  being experience in the company.
+  The above is the percentage from each department which is summed up to make a Total of the entire 16% total attrition rate in the company.